Anbeeld/ACAI/docs/analysis.md

 - Clausewitz script is much safer when decisions are expressed as stable thresholds instead of fragile arithmetic chains
 - it gives the rest of the AI a shared language such as "energy low", "buildable shipyard slot available", or "navy above delete threshold"

-The depth of the quantization is worth noting: the economy model is not a simple three-bucket system.
+The economy model is not a simple three-bucket system.
 It includes derived margin buffers, age-scaled fleet upkeep deductions (15-year brackets), energy stock segmentation, and pop-count-dependent mineral pressure formulas.
 This gives the downstream consumers (building, ship, colonization logic) genuinely multi-dimensional economic awareness, at the cost of a large variable surface.

 #### 2. Distributed scheduling over one-shot global recalculation